Lewis-Barton/south-wales-fitness/README.md

 ### **Information Architecture**

-Considering the information that has been outline in the previous two sections I have decidied to opt for the standard tree structure to spread across three pages in total.
+Considering the information that has been outline in the previous two sections I have decided to opt for the standard tree structure to spread across three pages in total.

 The aspects that will be **shared** across all three of the pages are as follows: